dotkernel/queue-documentation/docs/book/v1/how-to/communication-with-queue.md

 // collect the PAYLOAD that will be sent to Dotkernel Queue
 $data = $anyTypeOfData;

-// open TCP connection to Dotkernel Queue
+// open TCP connection to Dotkernel Queue server
-// replace localhost with the IP of the Dotkernel Queue
+// replace localhost with the IP of the Dotkernel Queue server
 // replace 8556 with the port number
 $client = stream_socket_client("tcp://localhost:8556", $errno, $errstr, 30);